 Morgan silver dollars have become very popular as an investment vehicle for coin collectors because they cost a reasonable amount of money to buy, have performed very well in the past as an investment, and are beautiful to behold.
 But like any investment, you must do your homework first if you expect to come out ahead over dealer profits, inflation, rare coin appreciation in general, and knowing which specimens to buy in particular, to ensure that you don't take a loss instead.

 Morgan Dollars in General

 As a rule, you need to keep in mind that common date Morgan silver dollars that grade below AU-50 are only worth their silver bullion value.
 Of course, there are a few exceptions, especially for Morgan Dollars minted at Carson City, but most Morgan dollars on the market today never circulated as regular coinage.
-The main reason for this is that the U.S. Mint produced hundreds of millions of more Morgans during the 1800s than were needed for circulation, so they sat in vaults.
+The main reason for this is that the U.S. Mint produced hundreds of millions of Morgans during the 1800s than what was needed to meet the demands of commerce, so they sat in vaults for over 100 years.

 Most Morgan Dollars Never Circulated

 The United States Mint made more than half a billion Morgan Dollars between 1878 and 1904.
 Although nearly 3/4 of these were melted down before being issued, the majority of the Morgans in the marketplace today didn't even leave the U.S. Treasury vaults until 1960.
 Before you invest in them, you should learn more about the history of the Morgan Dollar, which makes a fascinating story.

 The bottom line is that Morgan Dollars in Uncirculated grades are extremely common, so be aware of this fact when you go to buy Morgan dollars.
 Unfortunately, some people try to increase the value of their Morgan dollars by cleaning them.
 Learn how to identify cleaned coins so you don't end up buying a "lemon" for your collection.